 His True Name is Edmond Dantès, but he perceives himself to be a different person from the "Edmond Dantès" who was a seaman from Marseilles.

 He first appeared in the Kara No Kyoukai collaboration event "Garden of Order" as a shadowy figure who planned to save Servants from Solomon.
 Within the game, he has the honor of being the first Avenger-class Servant, and debuted in the "Prison Tower" event.
-He also makes a brief but memorable appearance during Time Temple Salomon, and serves as a major character and ally in Shinjuku.
+He serves as a major character and ally in Shinjuku.
 He is also featured as the main character of the Fate/Chaldea Ace magazine's drama CD, which details his backstory before he started his revenge as told in the novel.
 He also appears as a missionary in Shimosa.

 - Adaptational Badass: While in the book, he was cunning and physically fit, in this game, he also has energy beam powers and is super fast.
 It's revealed in a Drama CD that the black fire powers comes from the treasure of Monte Cristo.
 It gives Edmond the flames of hell and the void and power equal to that from the age of mythology by forcing magic circuits and a magic crest into his body, which ultimately gives him the edge going against Roa.